 As you can see, when you take inflation into account, the idea that games are more expensive than ever before is not only categorically false, but the inverse is actually true.
 We’re actually paying less on average than we were in decades past.
 In many cases, a lot less.
 If you think paying $60 for Battlefield 3 or Skyrim was bad, imagine paying the equivalent of $115 in today’s dollars for Street Fighter II when its SNES port launched twenty years ago.
 Nobody in their right mind would pay over $100 for a game today, yet that’s what millions of people were willingly paying the equivalent of back then (and the economy wasn’t exactly in the best of shape in the early 90s, either).
 Only games towards the low end of the normal price range of their eras can claim to approach or be on par with the price of a new game today.

 Average inflation-adjusted prices for video games peaked in the early 90s and have been on a steady decline ever since.
-Even ignoring especially high-priced titles like Final Fantasy IV (originally called Final Fantasy II when it launched in America) or Street Fighter II, prices were still higher on average in the past.
+Even ignoring especially high-priced titles like Street Fighter II or Final Fantasy IV (originally called Final Fantasy II when it launched in America), prices were still higher on average in the past.
 A game like Sonic 2 that was only $50 in 1992 was worth the equivalent of over $80 in today’s dollars.
 Even titles that were considered budget price after being around for several years would, after accounting for inflation, have prices comparable to a brand new game today.
 For example, back in the early 90s near the end of its life cycle, the NES had a reduced-price “Classic Series” line, which included Metroid and The Legend of Zelda.
 The asking price for these games was $30 even in 1993, which is the equivalent of about $48 today.
 That’s right: even two years after the SNES launched, a budget NES title cost almost as much as a new Wii game does today when you correct for inflation.

 Given all these facts, one wonders if the complaints about game prices were more, less, or about the same in frequency and intensity 20 years ago as they are today.
 There’s no way of knowing for sure, though, since that was years before the internet became a popular communications tool (and the WWW didn’t even exist until 1993).
 From my own personal experience, though, I don’t recall people really complaining about game prices much if at all.
 I know I willingly and without complaint paid $60 or more for N64 games when I got my first part-time job in 1998 (and minimum wage was much less back then — $5.15/hour vs. $7.25/hour today — so I had to work more hours to buy a game than some part-timer earning minimum wage today would have to work).
 But here in the internet age, there are certainly a lot of people online complaining about how much games cost.
 Perhaps they’re just a vocal minority?
 Who knows?